stefanmintert/jira-cards/README.md

 # What it isn't

 I do not provide any code, plug-ins or else to enable your Jira instance to produce the PDF.
-That means, you manually have to export the desired issues from Jira in XML format.
+Instead, you have to export the desired issues from Jira in XML format manually.

-If you're looking for an Jira integration, take a look at the original github repo from which I forked my branch.
+If you're looking for an Jira integration, take a look at the original github repo from which I forked my repo.

+# What is the meaning of the name

+I forked this repo from a repo called _jira-cards_ and wanted to name it differently.
+The main focus of my own work is, to get printed jira cards for multiple jira projects at the same time; each project with a specific color.
+Hence the name _multiproject-jira-cards_.

 # What do you need